Zero Waste Shaving for both men and women is not as challenging as it sounds.

 At Puratium, we believe in low-waste products and lifestyle.
 Therefore, safety razors are a great option compared to plastic razors.
 Additionally, they are known to be more gentle with the skin if used properly.
 And, they can last a lifetime if maintained regularly!

 - We particularly love the Rose Gold Safety Razor from EcoRoots: when talking about safety razor for women.
 With its brilliant double-edged blades, there is less chance of hair getting trapped under your skin.
-They also propose to add shaving soap for optimal results.
+They also propose to add a shaving soap combined with a soap saver for optimal results.
 This razor is a low-waste option: it is ergonomic, light, and durable.
 The packaging is from recyclable material, and it comes with five free stainless steel blades.

 - Bamboo razors: we are huge fans of the Bambaw brand in general and, in particular, their bamboo razor.
 It is ideal for both men and women.
 Moreover, it is quite affordable (if you live in Europe, it costs only 22 EUR), and lastly, it is ideal if this is your first-time swap to a safety razor.